Brother's Little Helper: Plot

-Bart is behaving wildly: he teases and exasperates Principal Skinner, and floods the gymnasium.
-Skinner has Homer and Marge come to the school, and tells them Bart has attention deficit disorder (ADD).
-He will be expelled unless he takes "a radical, untested, potentially dangerous" new drug called Focusyn.
+Bart is behaving wildly and recklessly: he teases and exasperates Principal Skinner, and floods the gymnasium and the schoolyard (coincidentally saving Ned Flanders, who had caught fire).
+Skinner has Homer and Marge come to the school, and tells them Bart has attention deficit disorder (ADD), a rare but highly dangerous mental disorder that is often fatal unless treated immediately.
+He will be expelled (to prevent him from being a liability and thus, causing the school's insurance premiums to increase) unless he takes "a radical, untested, potentially dangerous" new drug called Focusyn.

-Taking the drug, Bart becomes an eager and diligent student.
-His parents think they can safely go out for an intimate evening together, but when they come home Bart is in his room wrapped in aluminum foil, with a garbage can on his head, and numerous coat hangers dangling from the ceiling.
+Taking the drug, Bart becomes an eager and diligent student, with a social credit score higher than his peers.
+His parents think they can safely go out for an intimate evening together, but when they come home Bart is in his room wrapped in aluminum foil, with a garbage can lid on his head, and numerous coat hangers dangling from the ceiling.
 He claims that Major League Baseball is spying on the town using a satellite.
-The doctors recommend that Bart be weaned off Focusyn, but he refuses, swallows several handfuls of the pills and runs away.
+The doctors recommend that Bart be weaned off Focusyn, which turns out to be highly addictive and hallucinogenic due to an oversight in the manufacturing process, but he refuses, swallows several handfuls of the pills and runs away.

-Bart enters a U.S. Army base and manages to steal a tank.
-He cuts a swath of destruction through the town and eventually stops at the school.
+Bart enters a U.S. Army base and manages to steal a tank and several carelessly placed ICBMs.
+He cuts a swath of destruction through the town (including playing with chemical weapons, dropping plutonium rods in the street, and driving through an ABA clinic) and eventually stops at the school.
 There, persuaded not to destroy the school or any other building, he points the tank's cannon into the sky and shoots down a Major League Baseball satellite; inside are detailed documents on everybody's behavior.
 Mark McGwire appears, distracts the citizens with a long home run, and hides all the evidence under his cap.
-Marge takes Bart off Focusyn for good and puts him back on Ritalin.
+Marge takes Bart off Focusyn for good and puts him on Ritalin, which seemingly cures him.
 Major League Baseball, however, is still spying on the Simpson family: the autographed bat that McGwire gave Bart has a hidden camera.